-Poynter Law Group is particularly skilled in mass injury and class action cases, but also works with businesses and individuals on multiple areas of the law such as health law, domestic relations, governmental requlation, legislation, contracts, and environmental issues.
+Poynter Law Group is particularly skilled in mass injury and class action cases, but also works with businesses and individuals on multiple areas of the law such as personal injury, wrongful death, health law, domestic relations, governmental regulation, legislation, contracts, and environmental issues.

 Scott Poynter argues about forced arbitration in DirecTV v.
 Murray before the Arkansas Supreme Court.